Bobris/bobril-build/README.md

 Use bobril.asset(path) to include asset to compilation. *.css files are automatically linked in index.html head. *.js files are automatically prepended to bundle.js.

-Jenkins integration (in memory compile, run tests in PhantomJs, write result in JUnit xml format):
+Jenkins integration (in memory compile, run tests in Chrome Headless, write result in JUnit xml format):

 	bb test -o junitTestResult.xml